Becky McDonald: Characterisation

 Becky became the 50th barmaid at the Rovers Return Inn in June 2008.
 Kelly opined that the character's ex-con personality would give her an advantage behind the bar, explaining: "The previous producer, Steve Frost, loved the idea of a barmaid who could lose her temper and throw a punch.
 Becky's an ex-con so she can fight dirty like nobody else."
 The character's chain smoking tendencies often play out onscreen when she is experiencing stress, something which drew off-screen criticism for her disregard of littering the streets with her cigarette butts.
-ITV publicity has described Becky as having many different levels to her persona, stating that she loves drinking cider, and that she isn't bothered by how she looks—though when she dresses up she "dresses to the nines" with big earrings, gold rings, logo belts and hair pieces.
+ITV publicity has described Becky as having many different levels to her persona, stating that she loves drinking cider, and that she is not bothered by how she looks, though when she dresses up, she "dresses to the nines" with big earrings, gold rings, logo belts and hair pieces.
 She dislikes anyone ordering her about, as she cannot handle being told what to do.

 Kelly has also revealed that she often changes the material within scripts to play out best how she thinks Becky would act in certain situations.
-Kelly stated she didn't think Becky would slap other characters, rather opting for punches.
+Kelly stated she did not think Becky would slap other characters, instead opting for punches.
 She stated: "The script often says, 'Becky slaps Steve' but we try to find a different way to do it.
-I always think she wouldn't slap, she would punch" Kelly was behind other violent scenes featuring her character, adding "The slap is too common in soaps".
+I always think she wouldn't slap, she would punch".
+Kelly was involved in other violent scenes featuring her character, adding "The slap is too common in soaps".